 Two major roads cross like a giant plus sign in the middle of Gateway, and where they do, traffic flows steadily around a great central round-about known as the Hub.
 The crossing of the two roads serves to divide Gateway neatly into four relatively even quadrants.

 The road that runs west and east — on which the Companions now enter Gateway — is known as the King’s Road.
-It runs from Farport in the west, along the length of the cape through Longview and the Golden Hills, cuts through Gateway, and continues on far to the east across the center of the vast continent.
+It runs from Farport in the west along the length of the cape through Longview and the Golden Hills, cuts through Gateway, and continues on far to the east across the center of the vast continent.
 It passes through many more towns and cities on its way to the mighty ancient metropolis of Cormar from whence the King for whom the road is named still rules, although nowadays, the monarchy has little influence on places so far away as Gateway and Farport.

 The North-South road, most commonly called the Continental Road for it travels the length of the continent, runs hundreds of miles in both directions, all the way to the distant lands of the Northern Tribes where Hamfrd was raised in the north, and to the splintered, broken realms of the south, the Sundered Lands.
-The stretch of road north of Gateway is sometimes referred to as the Coastway, as it runs right along the coast of the Vast Ocean for hundreds of miles.
+The stretch of road north of Gateway is sometimes referred to as the Coastway, as it runs right along the coast of the Vast Ocean for many miles.

 Where these two roads meet in the center of Gateway is the Hub, a vast open square except for at its center, where there sits, like a formidable island jutting from an otherwise flat sea of cobbled stone, a squat, menacing keep ringed by a stone and iron fence.
 A few trees grow hunched submissively like prisoners within the tiny enclosed yard, sparse and wan.
 A rounded tower at one end of the building reaches several stories into the sky and is topped by ramparts where a few tiny heads can be seen looking down into the Hub and out over the rest of the city.
 This is Gateway Keep, home to the Peacekeepers of Gateway.